timmcginley/41936/Tools/LCAInTheBuiltEnvironment/2_CurrentDanishLegislation.md

 As of January 1st, 2024, the climate impact of directly reused building materials is considered to be 0 throughout the entire consideration period in a BR18 LCA.
 This also means that replacement is also considered to have a climate impact of 0 in the BR18 LCA when using reused materials.
 Directly reused materials must be included in the BR18 LCA, so it is visible that the materials have been used, but the climate impact is calculated as 0.

 ## 2.2.3 Operational energy use
 The energy framework calculation’s result is needed to calculate the climate impact of the building’s operational energy use (module B6).
 To calculate the climate impact of module B6 in a BR18 LCA, the energy requirements from the energy framework calculation without primary energy factors must be used.
-Emission factors for operational energy use are described in BR18 Appendix 2, table 8 – Emission factors for electricity, district heating and gas, which can be found [here](https://www.bygningsreglementet.dk/bilag/b2/bilag_2/tabel_8/#c93d7bfe-6c32-4182-b858-cf113ba2a371) (only available in Danish).
+Emission factors for operational energy use are described in [BR18 Appendix 2, table 8 – Emission factors for electricity, district heating and gas](https://www.bygningsreglementet.dk/bilag/b2/bilag_2/tabel_8/#c93d7bfe-6c32-4182-b858-cf113ba2a371).

 ## 2.2.4 Special building conditions
 For some buildings, special conditions regarding the function of the building can lead to a significantly higher climate impact.
 For example, if the soil conditions are unfavorable, the foundations might need to be much bigger, leading to a higher climate impact than other buildings.
 In such cases the climate impact of the building is allowed to exceed the limit value by a certain amount.
 Please note that this only applies to the individual constructions affected by the special conditions.
 Keep in mind that only conditions important to the function of the building are granted this bonus, where conditions caused by aesthetic choices are not.
 It is recommended that any special conditions are clarified with the local municipality to ensure that the building is granted the expected allowable exceedance.